-e-File software will let you know if you are eligible and will figure the credit for you.
+e-file e-File software will let you know if you are eligible and will figure the credit for you.

-You may take this credit if you meet the income threshold for your filing status.
+You may take this credit if your income does not exceed the maximum income allowed for your filing status.

 If you are married filing a joint return with no dependents, you may take this credit if the amount on Form 140EZ, page 1, line 6, is \$20,000 or less.